-- 1. To feel safe, both physically and mentally, at John Glenn Middle School including on the school bus, at social and sporting events, and on field trips. - 2.
+- 1. To feel safe, physically, emotionally, and mentally, at John Glenn Middle School including on the school bus, at social and sporting events, and on field trips. - 2.
 To an education about issues of civil rights - 3.
-To learn about and practice democracy in our school - 4.
-To celebrate diversity - 5.
+To learn about and practice democracy in our school

+- 4. To celebrate diversity - 5.
 To be treated equally and fairly - 6.
 To participate in the peaceful resolution of conflict - 7.
 To have an open and enlightened exchange of information among members of different racial, ethnic, cultural and religious groups and those with different abilities - 8.
-To have firsthand experience with different cultural groups this will enhance greater tolerance - 9.
-To have available, read and discuss publications about topics such as the "new" immigrants, gay rights, and gender issues on a regular basis - 10.
+To have firsthand experience with different cultural groups and foster greater tolerance towards each other.. - 9.
+To have access to read and discuss publications about topics such as the "new" immigrants, gay rights, and gender issues on a regular basis - 10.
 To attend educational events exploring social concerns of diverse groups - 11.
 To participate and cooperate in projects that protects and promotes civil rights of all people - 12.
 To be heard - 13.
 To attend classes that are free from student disruptions - 14.
-To be in a school that is respectful, where good manners are expected and making good decisions are expected and are part of our school community
+To be in a school that is respectful, making good decisions are expected and are part of our school community